danyeaw/presentations/showing-up-for-python-in-gnome/presentation.md

 - Environment management (which is mostly concerned with virtual environments) in purple
 - Package management in blue
-- Python version management in green
+- Python version management in grey
 - Package building in yellow
 - Package publishing in red

 meson-python takes care of the yellow since it is a build tool.
 We decided to add PDM to the mix which takes care of a lot of the other areas to make it easier to contribute to the project and still works with meson-python.
 It manages dependencies installation including resolving and locking dependency versions, setting up a virtual environment, and publishing new versions of PyGObject to PyPI which is the Python Package Index.

-One the other tools in the blue called pipx is really nice for installing isolated Python tools.
+One of the other tools in the blue, called pipx, is really nice for installing isolated Python tools.
 As long as you have the other system dependencies installed for PyGObject, you can install PDM using pipx, grab the PyGObject source, and then run `pdm install` to get a complete working environment.

 Reference: https://alpopkes.com/posts/python/packaging_tools/
 :::